Skip to content

 How it works:

-1. The system finds all ${...} tokens in the capability options
+1. The system finds all ${...} tokens in the capability options using PLACEHOLDER_RE in tool_builder_utils.py.

-2. For each token, it calls get_user_setting_value(name, user_id, group_id)
+2. For each token, it calls get_user_setting_value(name, user_id, group_id).

-3. The returned value replaces the placeholder
+3. The returned value replaces the placeholder.

 Setting up user settings: